indygreg/python-build-standalone/README.rst

    Values are maps with the following keys:

-   builtin
+   in_core
-      Boolean indicating if this extension is built-in to libpython.
-If true, the extension is baked into the core distribution / object files.
-If false, the extension is distributed as a standalone, loadable library.
+      Boolean indicating if this extension is defined by the core distribution.

+      If true, object files should be in the ``['core']['objs']`` array, not the ``objs`` array in this map.

+      Downstream consumers should key off this value to determine how to assemble this extension's code into a new distribution.

+      This field was introduced to support Windows, where CPython's Visual Studio project files define various extensions as part of the project providing libpython.
+This is in contrast to make-based builds, where the ``Modules/Setup.*`` files treat each extension as separate entities.

    init_fn
       The name of the extension module initialization function for this